-- Age 18 or older - High school diploma or GED - Completion of application process including placement test; or provide SAT or ACT scores - Must have graduated from the Welding Technology diploma program; or successful completion of welding skills assessment to include basic arc, advanced arc, basic TIG, and advanced TIG or construction/pre-pipe welding; or able to pass a welding test GTAW (TIG) root and hot pass and SMAW (Arc) fill and cap test on 3/8" plate in the vertical position open butt with no backing strip.
+- Age 16 or older or student with dual/joint enrollment in high school or GED® students seeking access to quality instruction at the postsecondary level - High school diploma or GED® - Completion of application process including placement test; or provide SAT or ACT scores - Must have graduated from the Welding Technology diploma program; or successful completion of welding skills assessment to include basic arc, advanced arc, basic TIG, and advanced TIG or construction/pre-pipe welding; or able to pass a welding test GTAW (TIG) root and hot pass and SMAW (Arc) fill and cap test on 3/8" plate in the vertical position open butt with no backing strip.

-• A grade of "C" or better must be achieved in each course in order to complete program.
+A grade of "C" or better must be achieved in each course in order to complete program.